GenesisCoast/embedded-yaml-docs/README.md

 2. Change the current path in the command prompt to the root of the solution.

+3. Run `pip install requirements.txt`.

-3. Run `python 'setup.py' install`.
+4. Run `python 'setup.py' install`.

-4. Run the CLI normally, the latest code should be added to your `$PATH` using the alias `embedded-yaml-docs`.
+5. Run the CLI normally, the latest code should be added to your `$PATH` using the alias `embedded-yaml-docs`.

 Alternatively, if you open the solution in Visual Studio (as administrator) you can use the `Python: Install & Run CLI` command to automatically do the above steps.